Massive particle surfaces and black hole shadows from intrinsic curvature: The Riemannian curvature of spacetime

 The geodesics are going to be the curves $\alpha(t)$ such that $\kappa_g(\alpha(t))=0$ and therefore, from \eqref{geo:1} we get

 hence

-The condition \eqref{cond:2} leads to a criteria for the existence of a massive particle surfaces.
-From a geometric point of view, the partial umbilicity of the MPS can bee seen as a total umbilicity but in the Jacobi metric.
+The condition \eqref{cond:2} leads to a criteria for the existence of massive particle surfaces, if the right hand side of \eqref{cond:2} is constant then there is a massive particle surface.
 Thus, the condition for the existence of circular orbits of the metrics of the type \eqref{staticm:1} is given by

 and again, equation \eqref{mpsc:1} reduces to equation $(5.1)$ in \cite{Bermudez-Cardenas:2024bfi} when $g_{\phi\phi}=h(r)$ and $g_{rr}=1/g(r)$.
 The condition \eqref{mpsc:1} can be applied to any metric of the form \eqref{staticm:1}.
 In particular, for a static spherically symmetric asymptotically flat spacetime metric, the procedure described in \cite{Bermudez-Cardenas:2024bfi} leads to a metric that is defined over the tangent space spanned by the vectors $\partial_r$ and $\partial_\theta$.
 The condition \eqref{mpsc:1} together with the sign of the Gaussian curvature \eqref{gaussianc:2} can be used to study the stability of the geodesics followed by massive particles.
-These findings represent a generalization of the criteria presented in \cite{Qiao:2022jlu}, where all results where stated for null trajectories. \\ As we have shown, a generalization of the results in \cite{Bermudez-Cardenas:2024bfi} is possible.
-We want to go farther.
-We want o see how the results presented in this section generalize to stationary spacetimes.

-The condition \eqref{mpsc:1} leads to a simple and powerful method for calculating what is known as the master equation for the existence of a massive particle surface \cite{Bogush:2023ojz,Kobialko:2022uzj,Bermudez-Cardenas:2024bfi}.
+These findings represent a generalization of the criteria presented in \cite{Qiao:2022jlu}, where all results where stated for null trajectories. \\ As we have shown, a generalization to stationary spacetimes can be done, in the next section we are going to show how results presented in this section can be generalize to these stationary spacetimes.
+The condition \eqref{mpsc:1} leads to a simple and powerful method for calculating what is known as the master equation for the existence of a massive particle surfaces.\cite{Bogush:2023ojz,Kobialko:2022uzj,Bermudez-Cardenas:2024bfi}.